-A drug made from a slightly modified version of human insulin produced by the body.
+A drug made from a slightly modified version of human insulin.
 This allows the insulin to have different absorption characteristics that may help to manage diabetes more effectively.

 A device for injecting insulin that looks like an ink pen.
 Insulin pens either hold replaceable cartridges of insulin or are disposable and prefilled.

 An insulin-delivering device about the size of a deck of cards that can be worn on a belt or kept in a pocket.
-An insulin pump connects to narrow, flexible plastic tubing that ends with a needle inserted just under the skin.
-Users set the pump to give a steady amount of insulin continuously throughout the day and night.
-Pumps release bolus doses of insulin at meals and at times when blood sugar is too high, based on programming and input done by the user.
+Most insulin pumps connect to narrow, flexible plastic tubing that ends with a needle inserted just under the skin.
+Users set the pump to provide insulin continuously throughout the day and night.
+Pumps can be used to provide bolus doses of insulin at meals and at times when blood sugar is too high, based on programming and input done by the user.

 See diabetic ketoacidosis.

 Ketones are organic compounds produced when the body breaks down fats and fatty acids to use as fuel.
 This is most likely to occur when the body does not have enough sugar or carbohydrates or the body cannot use sugar effectively.
 Because high levels of ketones are dangerous, a urine test is one way to check the level of ketones in your body.